SubstrateLabs/brocc/README.md

 <details open>
 <summary><h2>How it works</h2></summary>

-Your documents are scattered.
-They might be:
+Your documents are scattered:

-1. On your local filesystem (PDFs, photos, iMessages)
+1. On your local filesystem (PDFs, photos, messages...)
-2. Accessible via developer APIs (Notion, Google Docs, Gmail)
+2. In your browser (articles, social feeds, documentation...)
-3. In your browser (browsing history)
+3. Available via developer APIs (Notion, Slack, Gmail...)

-Brocc (TODO)
+Brocc...

 </details>